stroiman/obsidian-dev-publish/README.md

 ...
 ```

-And, `My bio.md` doesn't exist, or doesn't have a `url` metadata field,
+And, `My bio.md` doesn't exist in the vault, or it exists but doesn't have a
+`url` metadata field,

 When I publish the file: